dergigi/dergigi.github.io/collections/bitcoin/_posts/2019-08-07-proof-of-life.markdown

 > Life is like fire, not water; it is a process, not a pure substance.
 > \[...\] The simplest, but not the only, proof of life is to find
-> something that is alive."
+> something that is alive.
 >
 > <cite>[Christopher McKay][mckay]</cite>